-2. Employers Have To Match in a SIMPLE IRA
+2. Employers Have to Match in a SIMPLE IRA

-Each year, the employer is required to make a contribution to your SIMPLE IRA account whether it be in the form of a match or what’s called a non-elected contribution.
+Each year, the employer is required to make a contribution to your SIMPLE IRA account, whether it be in the form of a match or what’s called a non-elected contribution.
 Matching contribution states that the employer has to match at least what you match.

-The employer does have the option to reduce the matching amount to 1% for two of a five year period.
-What that means is that if the employer does do this, that they have to match the full 3% for the remaining three of those five years.
+The employer does have the option to reduce the matching amount to 1% for two of a five-year period.
+What that means is that if the employer does do this, they have to match the full 3% for the remaining three of those five years.

 3. Employees Control the Investments

-You are allowed to contribute up to $11,500 per year in a SIMPLE IRA.
-If you’re over the age of 50, you’re allowed a catch-up contribution, which is 2,500.
-Please note that the $11,500 is far less than the $16,500 that you are eligible to contribute to a 401k.
+You are allowed to contribute up to $16,000 in 2024, up from $15,000 in 2023, per year in a SIMPLE IRA.
+If you’re over the age of 50, you’re allowed a catch-up contribution, which increased to $3,500.

-5. SIMPLE IRA’s Do Not Allow Loans
+5. SIMPLE IRAs Do Not Allow Loans

 A lot of 401(k)s have loan provisions that allow the employee to borrow against their money if need be.
 With SIMPLE IRAs, this is not the case.
 Keep that in mind if you’re thinking that this might be a last resort place to draw money out.

-6. The SIMPLE IRA Two-year Rule.
+6. The SIMPLE IRA Two-Year Rule

 If the SIMPLE IRA that you’ve started is less than two years and you cash it out, instead of the normal 10% penalty, you will be subject to a 25% penalty in addition to ordinary income tax.